Fitch downgrades US credit rating after debt limit standoffs

 It is the first such downgrade by a major ratings company in more than a decade.
 A debt ceiling impasse in 2011 saw S&P lower Washington's AAA rating, drawing bipartisan outrage.

-"The rating downgrade of the United States reflects the expected fiscal deterioration over the next three years, a high and growing general government debt burden, and the erosion of governance" relative to peers, said Fitch in a statement on Tuesday.
+"The rating downgrade of the United States reflects the expected fiscal deterioration over the next three years, a high and growing general government debt burden, and the erosion of governance" relative to peers, said Fitch Ratings on Tuesday.

 It added that there was a stable outlook assigned.